House Override Vote to Kill DOL Fiduciary Rule Fails

-After hours of delay due to a sit-in by Democrats, the House of Representatives failed late Wednesday night to override a presidential veto on a resolution to nullify the Department of Labor’s fiduciary rule.
+After hours of delay due to a house sit-in by House Democrats, the House of Representatives failed late Wednesday night to override a presidential veto on a resolution to nullify the Department of Labor's fiduciary rule.

 House democrats began their sit-in before noon Wednesday to force a vote on gun control legislation.
 House Republicans managed to break the sit-in long enough to vote on the override, which passed on a party-line vote of 239-180, but fell short of the two-thirds vote needed to override the president's veto.

-“The outcome of the vote was fully expected,” said Skip Schweiss, managing director of advocacy at TD Ameritrade Institutional.
-“The president holds the veto pen, and the regulation will remain in place until and unless a court decides otherwise … We don’t put high probability on that happening.”
+"The outcome of the vote was fully expected," Skip Schweiss, managing director of advocacy at TD Ameritrade Institutional, told ThinkAdvisor.
+"The president holds the veto pen, and the regulation will remain in place until and unless a court decides otherwise," said Schweiss, who was on Capitol Hill Wednesday lobbying with 100 other members of the Financial Planning Association.
+"We don't put high probability on that happening.
+Financial advice providers of all stripes need to focus on implementation, compliance and addressing opportunities in the post-DOL rule world."

 Micah Hauptman, financial services counsel with the Consumer Federation of America, agreed that failure of the override was inevitable.

-“It was clear what the results would be,” he said.
-“I don’t expect members to suddenly switch their positions; if they do they’ll have some serious explaining to do.”
-The override attempt, Hauptman added, is just “another opportunity for those who oppose [the DOL rule] to register their opposition again.”
+"It was clear what the results would be," he said.
+"We knew how the vote would turn out.
+I don't expect members to suddenly switch their positions; if they do they'll have some serious explaining to do."
+The override attempt, Hauptman added, is just "another opportunity for those who oppose [the DOL rule] to register their opposition again."

-Indeed, opposition to the DOL’s fiduciary rule will be “a multi-year long fight because the opponents have made clear they will stop at nothing to kill this rule or neuter it in any possible way they can.”
+Indeed, opposition to DOL's fiduciary rule will be "a multi-year long fight because the opponents have made clear they will stop at nothing to kill this rule or neuter it in any possible way they can."

-The DOL fiduciary rule, Hauptman argued, “could be the next ‘Obamacare’ where every few months, members reiterate how strongly they oppose this rule.”
+The DOL fiduciary rule, Hauptman argued, "could be the next Obamacare where every few months, members reiterate how strongly they oppose this rule."

 Next up are likely attempts to insert a policy rider on a spending or budget bill to defund DOL's rule, Hauptman continued, as well as attempts "to delay implementation" of the rule.